-Hailey Baldwin Encourages Followers On World Mental Health Day To Vote For “Change” In Upcoming Election
+Hailey Baldwin Encourages Followers On World Mental Health Day To Vote For ‘Change’ In Upcoming Election

 The American model gave her fans two separate poses for the share, standing in what appeared to be the bathroom or glam room of her home with a chair pictured behind her.

-The T-shirt Hailey sported was a cobalt blue with a lighter blue tie dye swirl.
+The T-shirt Hailey sported was blue with a lighter blue tie dye swirl.
 The shirt said “BIDEN” in large white letters across the right side of her chest while “Respected Leadership” was written over a graphic of a globe on the left side.

-The 23-year-old completed her casual look with a pair of light blue jeans that came up somewhat high around her waist as she pulled the shirt up into a knot in the front to expose her toned midriff.
+The 23-year-old completed her casual look with a pair of light blue jeans that came up high around her waist as she pulled the shirt up into a knot in the front to expose her toned midriff.

 Hailey accessorized her style with numerous gold pieces, with a watch around her left wrist, three flat necklaces around her neck, and small hoops in her earlobes.
 She topped the look off by pulling her dark blond locks up into two pigtail buns, aptly showcasing the angles on her face.